 4. We Should Donate To Those In Need

-Speaking of monetary resources, a Christian post about money could never be complete without charity, but only the right kind of charity.
+Speaking of monetary resources, a Christian post about money could never be complete without charity, but only the right kind of charity and tithing.

 Notice how I didn’t say “We should donate to the poor”.
-Because yes, we should, of course, donate to the poor, but sometimes the closest people to us and brothers and sisters in the church are in more need than the poor.
+Yes, we should, of course, donate to the poor, but sometimes the closest people to us and brothers and sisters in the church are in more need than the poor.

 Notice what the Lord says in Matthew 25:35-36:

 “For I was hungry and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took Me in; I was naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me.”
 (NKJV)